firedev/firedev.github.io/_posts/2015-06-08-getting-functional-in-ruby.md

 ##Let's get to business

-For this project I would use the [Paleta](https://github.com/jordanstephens/paleta) gem.
+For this project I will use [Paleta](https://github.com/jordanstephens/paleta) gem.
 We have the colors loaded into the `DATA` enumerator.
-The only thing that's left is to create some lambdas.
+The only thing that's left is to create some lambdas accoding to the plan.

 ### 1. Convert colors to full hex
 That is easy, feed the color to Paleta and back in full hex.
 The only thing we need to add